simonegasperoni/camunda-sec/README.md

 The workflow in the figure summarizes the business logic of SEC.
 Although the BPMN2 model is self-explanatory, below there is a brief description of the SEC's operations:

- 1. **Store input message in the Sagalog**: As soon a message is received in an instance of SEC, it must be saved in the Sagalog (which is a sort of history database of all the relevant events)
+ 1. **Store input message in the Sagalog**: As soon as a message has been received in an instance of the SEC, it must be saved in the Sagalog with the relative result (the Sagalog is a sort of history database of all the relevant events).
  2. **Retrieve the state in the Sagalog**: After writing the input message in the Sagalog, the current state of the ST must be detected.
-The purpose of this operation is to understand whether all the messages of the group have been received and, in case, SEC must trigger the next group of messages to send.
+The purpose of this operation is to understand whether all the messages of the group have been received and, in case, the SEC must trigger the next group of messages to send.
+The sequence of groups is defined in the Saga Diagram.
+If all the messages of the group are "Success" the state of the Sagalog for the current group is "Success", if at least one of them is "Fail" the state of the current group is "Fail".
+If an abort has been sent the state must be set to "Abort" as soon as all the messages of the current group have been received.
  3.  **Check consistency in the Sagalog**: Here some checks can be performed to assess the consistency of the Sagalog's records for the current ST. In case the received message introduces some kind of inconsistency an error/exception must be thrown.
+It requires some kind of custom implementation.
  4. **Saga Diagram**: This is a DMN table with the following structure *<input: group, input: saga state, output: new group>*.
-The values for *saga state* can be: *success*, *fail*, and *abort*.
+The values for *saga state* must be one of the following values: *Success*, *Fail*, and *Abort*.
 The current state for the group is detected by the operations already described at point 2.
+By this table, the new group of messages is detected.
- 5. **Messages Detection**: This is a DMN table with the following structure *<input: group, output: messages>* The input is the name of the new group just detected in the Saga Diagram, and the output is the list of messages to send to trigger the new group of activities.
+ 5. **Messages Detection**: This is a DMN table with the following structure *<input: group, output: messages>*.
+The input is the name of the new group just detected in the Saga Diagram, and the output is the list of messages to send to trigger the new local transactions.
  6. **Store new state in the Sagalog**: Here SEC stores the new state in the Sagalog and sends the messages of the new group of activities through the *Begin* queues.
+In the Sagalog the messages just sent are stored with the result value set to "Waiting".

+### Abort handling
+If an Abort has been sent for some current ST, it will be saved with the "result" field set to "Waiting".
+When the group is completed and all the messages have been received the compensation chain will be triggered and the SEC turns the "result" field into "Processed"

 ## Storage layer
 Basically, the messages that arrive at SEC are stored in the Sagalog table along with a time stamp and the name of the input queue.